-We explore in this work the fact there is no formal mathematical distinction between inferential and descriptive methods, since, as we show, we can always find an implicit generative model which yields an inference procedure identical to any descriptive approach.
-The implicit generative models that we describe in this work allow us to perform Bayesian model comparisons and assess statistical significance, closing the gap between inferential and descriptive methods by evaluating descriptive methods from a generative perspective.
-These implicit generative models also unveil the intrinsic biases present in arbitrary community detection methods --- in other words, what kind of structure they expect to encounter a priori, even when this is not explicitly articulated in the motivation of the method --- which cause over- or underfitting of the data.
+We explore in this work the fact there is no formal mathematical distinction between inferential and descriptive methods, since, as we show, the definition of any community detection model necessarily implies the existence of an implicit generative model which yields an inference procedure identical to any descriptive approach (see Fig.~\ref{fig:diagram} for an illustration of our framework).
+The characterization of these implicit generative models allows us to perform Bayesian model comparisons and assess statistical significance, closing the gap between inferential and descriptive methods by evaluating descriptive methods from a generative perspective.
+The same implicit generative models also unveil the intrinsic biases present in arbitrary community detection methods --- in other words, what kind of structure they expect to encounter a priori, even when this is not explicitly articulated in the motivation of the method --- which cause over- or underfitting of the data.
 Furthermore, we show how we can use our method to appropriately tune parameters of algorithms to mitigate these biases, simultaneously removing existing resolution limits and the identification of spurious communities in maximally random networks from arbitrary community detection methods.